You Were Meant to Be My Nurse

 But her sister revealed that she, too, had preeclampsia when she was pregnant, indicating a likely family history of the potentially fatal complication that can lead to seizures and organ failure.

-Desiree called Alazae at the hospital to hear her birth story and "she was tearful.
+When Desiree called the hospital to hear the birth story, Alazae was tearful.
 She said, 'You saved my life and my baby.
 You were meant to be my nurse.'"

 It was not the first time that Desiree had identified a case of preeclampsia in an NFP mom.